What is Sponsorship?

 “Recovery rarely is accomplished in isolation.
 When we incorporate the experience of others into our lives, we begin to experience a broader view of life and recovery.
 With our S.L.A.A. sponsor, we learn to become honest and open, asking for love, support, and guidance in our lives.
 Through the patience and understanding of our sponsor, our fears of condemnation and shame slowly fade.
 Gradually we become more able to be vulnerable and open with our sponsor.
 This increase in trust allows us to more fully benefit from another’s help.”

 (The quotes above are excerpted with permission from “Sponsorship A Return from Isolation” 1990, The Augustine Fellowship, Sex and Love Addicts Anonymous, Fellowship-Wide Services, Inc.)

 We encourage you read the more complete explanation of sponsorship by purchasing the pamphlet “Sponsorship A Return from Isolation” at your local meeting or through the F.W.S. store at http://store.slaafws.org/prod/PAM-005.html.

 FOCUS ON SPONSORSHIP WEEKLY PHONE MEETING

 Everyone is welcome to call into the “Focus on Sponsorship” weekly Telephone Meeting in support of Sponsorship throughout the S.L.A.A. fellowship.
 Format includes speakers, literature, topic discussion and fellowship time.
 This one-hour Telephone Meeting is held every Monday at 8 pm ET (5 pm PT).
 See listing on the F.W.S. site under Telephone Meetings.
+International numbers are available at the end of the Format as part of FILE.
 CALL-IN NUMBER: 712-770-5537; Code: 754522#.